ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 defined in RFC 2616 [RFC2616] for the endpoint.

 Clients MAY use the HTTP GET or POST methods to send messages in this stage to the server.
-If using the HTTP GET method, the request parameters maybe serialized using URI Query String Serialization.
+If using the HTTP GET method, the request parameters may be serialized using URI Query String Serialization.

 The client and server may be required to sign certain messages in order to provide standalone proof (for non-repudiation) independent of the secure channel between the client and server.
-This proof maybe required for audit verifications post-event.
+This proof may be required for audit verifications post-event.

 (NOTE: Flows occur over TLS.
 Nonces are not shown).